-Refunds & the Return of Funds Policy
+Refunds and the Return of Funds Policy

-Financial aid recipients who completely withdraw from or stop attending a term prior to the 60% point of that term are subject to the federal return of Title IV fund rules for any federal aid not earned and the Minnesota Office of Higher Education refund calculation for Minnesota State grant, scholarship or loan aid.
+Financial aid recipients who completely withdraw from or stop attending a term prior to the 60% point of that term are subject to the federal return of Title IV fund rules for any federal aid not earned, and to the Minnesota Office of Higher Education refund calculation for Minnesota State grant, scholarship or loan aid.
 Examples of both calculations are available from the Payments and Billing Office at the student’s request in person.
 Students may also be eligible for a refund of a portion of the tuition and fees paid to Normandale for the semester, according to the Normandale refund policy.
 If the student received financial aid, then a portion of the refund will be returned to the grant or loan program from which it was received and the student may owe Normandale for a portion of the tuition and fees.

 Students who wish to completely withdraw from a term must do so according to Normandale’s withdrawal policies.
-Financial aid recipients are responsible for understanding the impact of such action on their student account and MUST contact the Payments and Billing Office at 952-358-8227 after withdrawing.
+Financial aid recipients are responsible for understanding the impact of such action on their student account and MUST contact the Payments & Billing Office at 952-358-8227 after withdrawing.